 5. Run Water Through Casings

-Once you’ve soaked your casings in warm water, run a little water through the end before placing on the stuffing horn.
+Once you’ve soaked your sausage casings in warm water, run a little water through the end before placing on the stuffing horn.
 This will open up the end of the casing as well as lubricate the inner portions to allow it to thread easily.

 6. Prevent Sticking with Water